api3dao/oev-docs/docs/oev/index.md

 OEV offers advantages to various stakeholders in the ecosystem:

-1. For dApps:
+1. For dApps and their users:

    - Receive a major share of the value generated from their protocol's oracle updates.
-   - Improved efficiency, stability and granularity of price feeds.
+   - Improved efficiency, granularity and decentralization of price feeds.

-2. For Searchers:
+2. For searchers:

    - Lower gas fees and in general, higher profits.
    - Guaranteed exclusive update rights.